If you want some tips on how to cope with a stressful exam period, read on

 - Feeling run down

-The three vital things your body needs to keep well is food, water and sleep.
+There are three vital things your body needs to keep well: healthy food, plenty of water and good-quality sleep.

-Sleep is so important, it's your body's healing time, when the cells repair and your brain archives and detoxes the millions of thoughts that have raced through your mind during the day.
+Sleep is so important; it's your body's healing time, when the cells repair and your brain detoxes the millions of thoughts racing through your mind during the day.

 Keeping yourself focused